VitalyCloud/DynamicLinking/README.md

 # DynamicLinking

-This DynamicLinking project shows how to use Windows DLLs and GNU Shader libraries at runtime
+This DynamicLinking project shows how to use Windows DLLs and GNU Shared libraries at runtime